Jun 2, 2023

 If you want a more hands-off way to capitalize on real estate without putting in the effort required to manage a property, one way is to buy shares of real estate investment trusts, or REITs.
 A REIT can own a variety of properties, from apartment complexes and shopping centers to residential properties, and they use funds from investors to manage them.

-Best for: investors who are financially secure and equipped to successfully manage a property
+Best for: investors who wish to manage a property

-Still, successful real estate investing requires a significant amount of work and money upfront, and it’s highly illiquid—meaning you shouldn’t invest in it with money you might need easy access to in the future.
+Keep in mind that real estate investing requires a significant amount of work and money upfront, and it’s highly illiquid—meaning you shouldn’t invest with money you might need easy access to in the future.

 Investing made easy.